Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Network Traffic Analysis

+We first analyze network traffic to identify the services that collect user data.
 Table \ref{table:domains_list} presents the list of domains contacted by skills.
-We note that, 446 (99.11\%), 2 (0.45\%), and 31 (6.89\%) of the skills contact domains that belong to Amazon, skill vendors, and third parties, respectively (4 (0.89\%) skills failed to load).
+We note that unlike more established platforms, e.g., mobile, the majority of the traffic in Alexa smart speaker ecosystem goes to the device manufacturer.
+Specifically, 446 (99.11\%), 2 (0.45\%), and 31 (6.89\%) of the skills contact domains that belong to Amazon, skill vendors, and third parties, respectively.
+Four (0.89\%) skills failed to load.
 All active skills contact Amazon because Amazon mediates communication between skills and users, i.e., Amazon first interprets the voice input and then shares it with the skill \cite{alexa_skill_design_docs}.
-Another possible explanation for a large number of network traffic flows to Amazon could be the hosting of skills on Amazon's platform \cite{alexa_hosted_skills}. \textit{Garmin} \cite{GarminSkill} and \textit{YouVersion Bible} \cite{YouVersionBibleSkill} are the only skills that send traffic to their own domains.
-Figure \ref{fig:sanky} shows the network flows from skills to domains, their functionality, and their parent organizations.
-Corroborating with the results from Table \ref{table:domains_list}, we note that most network flows involve Amazon.
-We also note that the skills in most categories, except for Smart Home, Wine \& Beverages, Navigation \& Trip Planners, contact third party services.
+Another possible explanation for this is the use of Amazon's infrastructure to host skills~\cite{alexa_hosted_skills}. \textit{Garmin} \cite{GarminSkill} and \textit{YouVersion Bible} \cite{YouVersionBibleSkill} are the only skills that send traffic to their own domains.

-Table \ref{table:network-to-policy-consistency-data-category} presents the details of data shared by skills.
-As expected, voice recording is collected when a skill is installed and enabled.
-Further, 326 (72.44\%) skills collect persistent identifiers, namely user and skill IDs, 434 (96.44\%) collect user preferences, and 385 (85.55\%) collect device events.
-We also note that 8.59\% of the skills that collect persistent identifiers also send data to third-party domains.
+Figure \ref{fig:sankey-bigger-version} shows the number of network flows from skills to domains, their functionality, and their parent organizations.
+Similar to results from Table \ref{table:domains_list}, most network flows involve Amazon.
+We note that the skills in most categories, except for Smart Home, Wine \& Beverages, Navigation \& Trip Planners, contact third party services.